Child custody is not just another issue

 New York prohibits determinations based on gender and men are increasingly being granted custody.
 There are, basically, three types of custody, but within each title there is little limit to how the custodial arrangement can be structured.

-Sole Custody – An arrangement whereby only one parent has physical and legal custody of a child and the other parent (generally) has rights to visit with the child.
+Legal and Physical Custody – An arrangement whereby only one parent has physical and legal custody of a child and the other parent (generally) has rights to visit with the child.

 Relocation (with the children) – The Courts use a “best interests of the child” standard to decide whether a parent will be able to re-locate away from the geographic area where the non-custodial parent resides.
 To determine the “best interests of the child,” the courts utilize the approach adopted by the New York Court of Appeals in Tropea v.
 Tropea, 87 N.Y.2d 727, 665 N.E.2d 145, 642 N.Y.S.2d 575 (1996).
 The court will consider: